lyli888/Python-Data-Science-Environments/README.md

 pip installer has always worked better for me than conda.
 Pip upgrade and uninstall operations only work on packages installed via pip install, conda update/remove works on conda install.
 Sometimes a library will work in Python but not in Jupyter Notebook-"pip3 install" was helpful for Python3 files in PythonData.

-## For Machine Learning/Neural Network/Deep Learning, activate PythonAdv environment (source activate PythonAdv) and make sure PythonAdv kernel is active in Jupyter Notebook.
+## For Machine Learning/Neural Network/Deep Learning, activate PythonAdv environment (conda/source activate PythonAdv) and make sure PythonAdv kernel is active in Jupyter Notebook.

 In order to check your Scikit Learn installation you can use